curvefi/curve-dao-contracts/doc/README.md

 # Curve DAO

-Curve DAO consists of multuple smart contracts connected by Aragon.
-Apart from that, standard Aragon's 1 token = 1 vote method is replaced with the voting weight also proportional to locktime, as will be described below.
+Curve DAO consists of multiple smart contracts connected by Aragon.
+Apart from that, standard Aragon's 1 token = 1 vote method is replaced with the voting weight proportional to locktime, as will be described below.

 ![Curve DAO contracts managed by Aragon](dao-overview.pdf)